PrevailUgah/simple_shell/README.md

 ### Environment

-Upon invocation, **hsh** receives and copies the environment of the parent process in which it was executed.
+Upon invocation, <a href="./hsh">hsh</a> receives and copies the environment of the parent process in which it was executed.
 This environment is an array of *name-value* strings describing variables in the format *NAME=VALUE*.
 A few key environmental variables are:

 #### HOME
 The home directory of the current user and the default directory argument for the **cd** builtin command.